kushanbhagya/Cybersecurity-Home-Lab/lab6-portscan-detection-blocking/README.md

 # 🛡️ Lab 6: Detect and Block Port Scanning using UFW + Fail2Ban

-> *Combine UFW firewall logging with Fail2Ban's automated response engine to detect port scanning traffic and instantly ban the attacker's IP — without any manual intervention.*
+> *Combine UFW firewall logging with Fail2Ban's automated response engine to detect port scanning traffic and instantly ban the attacker's IP, without any manual intervention.*

 ---